 Residual Current Devices (RCDs) are crucial to your safety at home or the office.
 RCDs monitor electric current and how it flows to prevent damage to property or, in the worst cases, to you.
 Once an RCD detects a surge or an imbalance in electrical current, it immediately cuts off the electricity, thus keeping you and your electronic equipment safe.
+After that, call a licensed residential electrician in Perth rather than trying to fix it yourself.

 Why Testing your RCDs is Important